 Early Career Teaching and Research Fellow

 Dr Patrick James Errington is a Canadian-born poet, critic, translator, and academic.
 His poems appear regularly in magazines, journals, and anthologies such as The Poetry Review, The Cincinnati Review, Narrative, Boston Review, The Iowa Review, Best New Poets, Best New British and Irish Poets, Poets.org, Oxford Poetry, Copper Nickel, West Branch, and others.
 His work has also won or been commended for a number of international prizes, including The National Poetry Competition, the Wigtown Poetry Competition, The London Magazine Poetry Competition, the McLellan Poetry Prize, the Plough Prize, and the Poetry International Prize, and he was the recipient of the 2020 Callan Gordon Award from the Scottish Book Trust.
-Patrick is the author of two collections of poems, Glean (ignitionpress, 2018) and Field Studies (Clutag Press, 2019), and his French translation of PJ Harvey and Seamus Murphey’s The Hollow of the Hand was released by Éditions l’Âge d’Homme in 2017.
-In addition, Patrick has worked in an editorial capicity for several publications, including The New Yorker, The Columbia Journal, and The Scores, and his critical writing appears in magazines like Poetry London and The Compass.
+Patrick is the author of two collections of poems, Glean (ignitionpress, 2018) and Field Studies (Clutag Press, 2019), meanwhile his French translation of PJ Harvey and Seamus Murphey’s The Hollow of the Hand was released by Éditions l’Âge d’Homme in 2017 and his translation, with Richard Howard, of the French philosopher Émil Cioran's Notebooks 1957–1972 is forthcoming from New York Review Books.
+In addition, Patrick has worked in an editorial capacity for several publications, including The New Yorker, The Columbia Journal, and The Scores, and his critical writing appears in magazines like Poetry London and The Compass.